-- Getting Ready: An evidence-based initiative focused on interaction among children, their families, and EC professionals to promote parental warmth, sensitivity, and active participation in supporting children’s early learning.
-GR promotes kindergarten transition by helping parents become more confident in working with educational systems.
+Getting Ready is an evidence-based initiative focused on interaction among children, their families, and early childhood professionals to promote parent-child interaction and parent-professional partnerships.
+Getting Ready promotes kindergarten transition by helping parents become more confident in working with educational systems.

-- Ready Rosie: An evidence-based, birth to elementary age family engagement resource that provides English and Spanish videos to families via text, email, and a website, letting educators target specific skills and individualize the videos to be shared with parents of their students and can also be used to provide interactive family workshops or to support a cohesive family engagement plan.
+Ready Rosie is an evidence-based, birth to elementary age family engagement resource that provides English and Spanish videos to families via text, email, and a website, letting educators target specific skills and individualize the videos to be shared with parents of their students and can also be used to provide interactive family workshops or to support a cohesive family engagement plan.

-- Parent Education Campaign: Designed to support public awareness efforts that center on educating parents and families about quality child care and education programs and services in ways that are accessible, digitally driven, culturally and linguistically appropriate, and responsive to how today’s parents receive information and make decisions.
+The Parent Education Campaign is designed to support public awareness efforts that center on educating parents and families about quality child care and education programs and services in ways that are accessible, digitally driven, culturally and linguistically appropriate, and responsive to how today’s parents receive information and make decisions.

-- Coordinated Enrollment Pilot Expansion: The pilot, operating through the Nebraska Early Childhood Collaborative, uses shared services principles to increase high-quality early learning opportunities by providing coordinated application, eligibility, and enrollment for three high-quality early learning centers serving at-risk infants and toddlers through an Early Head Start-Child Care partnership.
+The Coordinated Enrollment Pilot Expansion is a pilot, operating through the Nebraska Early Childhood Collaborative, and uses shared services principles to increase high-quality early learning opportunities by providing coordinated application, eligibility, and enrollment for three high-quality early learning centers serving at-risk infants and toddlers through an Early Head Start-Child Care partnership.